rafa2000/ipyjs/README.md

 # ipyjs
 ## Reproducible data driven documents with IPython and JavaScript
-IPython can inject HTML content and Javascript code directly on a notebook.
-This, plus the the free production and interchange of JSON data between components and languates inside the same notebook, allows the use of third party JavaScript libraries &mdash;or any other scripting language&mdash; to enhance the **Reproducible** capabilities of your notebook.
+IPython can inject HTML content and Javascript code directly onto a notebook.
+This, plus the easy production and interchange of JSON data between all components and languates inside the same notebook, allows the use of third party JavaScript libraries &mdash;or any other scripting language&mdash; to enhance the **Reproducible** capabilities of your notebook.

 Here are some simple examples to help you mix and match some important JS libraries with your IPython notebooks: